-The 3D gravity modelling software IGMAS+ (Schmidt et al., 2010) was used, which operates by creating triangulated meshes between points on input surfaces and vertical parallel planes, around a body of homogenous density, to calculate their volumetric contribution to the gravity response.
+The 3D gravity modelling software used for constraining the generated structural model was IGMAS+ (Schmidt et al., 2010) which operates by creating triangulated meshes between points on input surfaces and vertical parallel planes, around a body of homogenous density, to calculate their volumetric contribution to the gravity response.
 Gravity in the model was calculated at 6 km above the datum to be concurrent with the observed gravity.
-In this way, the short wavelength response of the calculated gravity was not overestimated as mentioned before.
+By doing so the short wavelength response of the calculated gravity was not overestimated as mentioned prior.
 The top of the model was also set to a height of 6 km with a density of 0 used to represent the column of air between it and topography.
-To account for the edge effect of the gravity field, the model was extended by ~50% (330 km) in all horizontal directions of the studied area using the surfaces from EuCrust-07 (Tesauro et al., 2008).
+The model was set up with a plane spacing of 20 km and constant 20 km spaced points from the correlated input surfaces, resulting in a model grid of 20 km x 20 km horizontal https://doi.org/10.5194/se-2019-115 Preprint.
+Discussion started: 11 July 2019 resolution.
+To account for the edge effect of the gravity field, the model was extended by 50% (330 km) in all directions of the studied area using the surfaces from EuCrust-07 (Tesauro et al., 2008).

-The free-air gravity response was used because this work is focussed on the crustal composition of the Alpine region and considering that up to 4.8 km of crust lies above sea level within the modelled area, removing this from the gravity signal was deemed unacceptable.
-Additionally, the complex geological setting of the Alps implies that the removal of Alpine topography as a Bouguer slab of homogenous density would potentially introduce errors.
+The Free Air gravity response was utilised as this work is focussed on the crustal composition of the Alpine region and as up to 4.8km of crust lies above sea level within the modelled area, removing this from the gravity signal was deemed unacceptable.
+Additionally, the complex geological makeup of the Alps means that the removal of Alpine topography as a Bouguer slab of homogenous density potentially introduces errors.

-The process of gravity modelling involved the modification of an initial 3D structural model, comprising surface heights and densities, such that through multiple iterations the resulting model produced a gravity field similar to the observed one.
+The process of gravity modelling utilised the alteration of an initial 3D structural model, comprising surface heights and densities, such that through multiple iterations the resulting model produced a similar gravity field to that of the observed gravity.
 Best practice of such an iterative process allows only one input parameter, density or surface heights, to be altered.
-Here, the surfaces generated as part of the integration work were not modified during the gravity modelling process as they were better constrained than the densities, leaving only density as a free parameter.
+Here, the surfaces generated as part of the integration work were used unaltered during the gravity modelling phase as they were deemed to be better constrained than the densities from the input data, leaving only density as a free parameter.

 For the calculation of the densities used in the initial structural model, P wave velocities from seismic data sources were converted using the experimentally derived empirical relationship detailed in Brocher (2005).
-In the absence of seismic data, P wave velocities from the continental scale models listed in the Input Data section were used to supplement, giving coverage over the entire study area.
-Densities of 1025 kg/m3 and 3320 kg/m3 were assigned to the water layer and the asthenospheric mantle, respectively.
+In the absence of seismic data, P wave velocities from the continent scale models listed in the Data Sources section were used to supplement, giving coverage over the entire study area.
+The water layer was assumed to be a density of 1025 kg/m2 and the asthenospheric mantle layer 3320 kg/m2.

 The densities derived from the P wave velocity conversions were then used in conjunction with densities from the input regional scale, gravitationally and seismically constrained models, to split the layers of the generated model laterally into domains of different density, to reflect the heterogeneous nature of the crust within the region.
-During the generation of the model, preference was given to the resolution of major density contrasts.
-Consequently, units of known differing lithology, age and/or provenance were grouped together, when they appeared to have a similar density to best fit the gravity in the region.
-An overview of the mean densities of each modelled body, derived from seismic P wave velocities, is presented in Table 1.
+During the generation of the model, preference was given to resolving major densities contrasts.
+This involved cases of grouping units of known differing lithology, age and/or provenance together, should they appear to have a similar density so as to best fit the gravity in the region.
+An overview of all the mean densities of each density body of the model, derived from the seismic P wave velocities, is found in Table 1.